MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Deny-CMScript.md

 ## SYNOPSIS

-Denies a Configuration Manager PowerShell script.
+Deny a PowerShell script in Configuration Manager.

 ## SYNTAX